Timeweb

 - XSS and CSRF that affect sensitive data

-- Bypass of financial tools (money withdrawal), removal of restrictions on paid operations and services
+- Bypass of financial tools (fund withdrawal), removal of restrictions on chargeable operations and services

-Vulnerabilities that affect the server infrastructure by way of mobile application or API exploitation (for example, OWASP Mobile Top 10)
+This subcategory includes vulnerabilities that affect the server infrastructure through mobile app or API exploitation (for example, OWASP Mobile Top 10).

 Important: local issues and possible impact on a mobile device are out of scope.